 EHEC are verotoxigenic E. coli (as they produce one or both verocytoxins vt1 and vt2) or Shiga like toxins.

 The reservoirs for EHEC O157:H7 are ruminants, particularly cattle and sheep, which are infected asymptomatically and shed the organism in feces.
 Other animals such as rabbits and pigs can also carry this organism.

-Mode of transmission: Humans acquire EHEC O157:H7 by direct contact with animal carriers, their feces, and contaminated soil or water, or via the ingestion contaminated vegetables and fruit.
-It is transmitted to humans primarily through consumption of contaminated foods, such as raw or undercooked meat products, unpasteurized milk & dairy products and contaminated raw vegetables.
+Mode of transmission: Humans acquire EHEC O157:H7 by direct contact with animal carriers, their feces, and contaminated soil or water, or via the ingestion of contaminated food (such as raw or undercooked meat products, unpasteurized milk & dairy products) and contaminated raw vegetables).

 EHEC can cause severe foodborne disease; diarrhea or hemorrhagic colitis (bloody diarrhea without pus cells) in humans.
 Hemorrhagic colitis occasionally progresses to hemolytic uremic syndrome (HUS), an important cause of acute renal failure in children and morbidity and mortality in adults.